Bisque-IO/bop/docs/aof2/aof2_design_next.md

 7. **Reader API** *(pending)*
    - Implement synchronous/asynchronous readers that derive offsets from `RecordId` and follow the sealing notifications.
 8. **Flush coordination** *(in progress)*
-   - Background flush manager with single in-flight semantics per segment, durability tracking hooked into `FlushConfig`, and an in-memory durability cursor seeded from recovered segment scans so restart observes the correct watermark without writing metadata to disk.
+   - Background flush manager with single in-flight semantics per segment, durability tracking hooked into `FlushConfig`, and a persisted durability cursor snapshot under `warm/durability/<instance>.json` so restart seeds tier metadata before hydrating the catalog.
    - Flush backpressure now toggles a shared failure flag when the worker exhausts retries, surfacing `WouldBlock(BackpressureKind::Flush)` to producers until a successful flush clears it.
 The flag feeds the new `FlushMetricsSnapshot::flush_failures` counter for alerting.
 9. **Retention and archival hooks** *(pending)*
    - Policies for migrating sealed segments into `archive/`, pruning old data, and (eventually) packaging cold segments.
-10. **Observability and tooling** *(pending)*
+10. **Observability and tooling** *(done)*
-    - Metrics, tracing integration, administrative commands, and benchmarks.
+    - Tiered metrics snapshot (queue depths, latency histogram, retry counters), structured log events for admissions/hydration/Tier2 transfers, and the `aof2-admin` CLI for residency dumps.